 The on-charge of indirect time and expenses to Objectives & Fundraising are based on time spent registered in an hour registration system.
+All expenses and hours directly related to Objectives & Fundraising are taken up in the above stated specification.

 The hour registration is checked and monitored on a regular basis.